opendocsg/opendoc-family-court-and-juvenile-court-judgments/2019_SGFC_61/report.md

 42     This reduced amount of $1,800 per month was to take effect from 1st July 2018 and comprised of $910 for the Respondent and $890 for the 2 children.
 This reduced maintenance is also part of the Appellant’s appeal in DCA 100 of 2018, which, at the date of the issuance of these grounds, has not yet been re-instated.
 The procedural defect was also not known at the time of the issuance of the Grounds of Decision in DCA 100 of 2018.

-43     For the purposes of completeness, the Court’s reasons for partially allowing the Appellant’s application under SUM 891 of 2018 by reducing the said monthly maintenance payable by the Appellant from $2,900 to $1,800 for the Respondent and the 2 children was primarily based on the fact that the Respondent’s and 2 children’s circumstances had changed[\[note: 3\]](#Ftn_3) and their expenses had been reduced since July 2018.
+43     For the purposes of completeness, the Court’s reasons for partially allowing the Appellant’s application under SUM 891 of 2018 by reducing the said monthly maintenance payable by the Appellant from $2,900 to $1,800 for the Respondent and the 2 children was primarily based on the fact that the Respondent’s and 2 children’s circumstances had changed[^3] and their expenses had been reduced since July 2018.

 44     At the same time, the Court had re-assessed their monthly expenses as follows: